You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 3. Exposure to diverse industries

 One of the best things about being a fractional CMO is the variety of work.
-You’re not locked into a single industry or company, but working across different sectors and helping businesses at different stages of growth.
+You’re not locked into a single industry or company but are working across different sectors and helping businesses at different stages of growth.

-Many people who thrive in this type of role do so because they enjoy the variety since it helps to keep things fresh and avoid stagnation.
+Many people who thrive in this type of role do so because they enjoy the variety, which helps keep things fresh and avoid stagnation.

 4. Career growth